Zacaria/zacaria/README.md

 I also care about the guy who can `git blame` me 👀.

 - ✏️ Currently working with NodeJs, Redis, OAuth2, React [@ClubMed](https://github.com/ClubMediterranee)
+- ⚙️ Learning Rust with the current event [adventOfCode](https://adventofcode.com)
 - 🌱 Learning devOps with Terraform and AWS
 - 🔭 Reading about blockchain and Ethereum